roshaanahmed209/roshaanahmed209/README.md

 ## 🧠 About Me

-I'm a final-year computer science student with a strong focus on Artificial Intelligence, Computer Vision, and Web Application Development.
-I enjoy building intelligent systems that solve real-world problems — from automating land encroachment detection to crafting human-like AI sales agents.
+I'm a graduate with bachelors in Artificial Intelligence, with a strong focus on Artificial Intelligence Model Developement, Computer Vision, and Web Application Development.
+I enjoy building intelligent systems that solve real-world problems — from automating land encroachment detection using Computer vision techniques to crafting human-like AI sales agents.
 I’m constantly exploring LLMs, generative AI, and agentic frameworks like Google ADK, LangChain, and LangGraph.

 ---